james-garner-canonical/charmlibs-pathops/_docs/how-to/python-package.md

 The distribution package name should be `charmlibs-$libname`, imported as `from charmlibs import $libname`.

+If you have a dedicated repository for the charmlib, we recommend naming it `charmlibs-$libname`.
+For repositories containing several libraries, consider `$teamname-charmlibs`.

+Do use `charmlibs` namespace if your library is intended for public use.
+Don't use the `ops` or `charm` namespaces for your libraries.
+It will be easier for charmers to follow your code if the `ops` namespace is reserved for the `ops` package.
+Likewise, the `charms` namespace is best left for charmcraft managed libs.

+If your library should only be used by your own charms, you don't need to publish it to PyPI.
+In this case, you don't need to use the `charmlibs` namespace either, but feel free to do so if it's helpful.
+The next section suggests alternative distribution methods for this case.

 ````{tip}
 To make a namespace package,
 nest your package in an empty directory with the namespace name,